Star Wars Universe Roleplaying Game

 Initiative, Surprise, and Starting Combat

 When combat begins, all participants roll Initiative (d20 + Dexterity modifier + Proficiency Bonus).
 The GM determines surprise if one side is unaware of the other.
-Surprised creatures cannot act during the first round.
+Surprised creatures can not act during the first round.

 Rounds, Turns, and Actions